psu13/mutable-hakyll/posts/measurement.md

 1. I never mentioned decoherence.
 I am a bad person.

-1. I also skipped all of the stuff related to the algebraic relationships between operators and whether they "commute" or not, and thus the entire uncertainty principle.
-   This is a big part of the overall story, but it's also just too much for what I wanted to do
+1. I left out the uncertainty principle, which is kind of a big part of the story to skip.
+You can talk about it in the context of the spin operators but it's a lot of work and not directly related to the puzzle that I was trying to get to.

 1. Related to all of the above ... the fact first box in the spin experiments should take random states and split them exactly 50/50 is pretty subtle and deep.
 I'm still not